-- Using clean, running water is important.
+Using clean, running water is important.
 Never wash your hands by submerging them in a basin or bowl of standing water.
 This water could contain germs that continue to live there.
 Sometimes, clean running water is affected by natural disasters (tornados, hurricanes, etc.).
-There is still some benefit to washing your hands with soap in these situation as long as it is running water.
+There is still some benefit to washing your hands with soap in these situations as long as it is with running water.

 Read More from Familydoctor.org